EricssonResearch/scream/old_readme_not.md

 In addition SCReAM also supports L4S, i.e that the sending rate is reduced proportional to the fraction of the RTP packets that are ECN-CE marked.
 This enables lower network queue delay.

-Below is shown two simulation examples with a simple 50Mbps 25ms.
+Below is shown two simulation examples with a simple 50Mbps bottleneck that changes to 25Mbps between 50 and 70s, the min RTT is 25ms.
 The video trace is from a video encoder.

 L4S gives a somewhat lower media rate, the reason is that a larger headroom is added to ensure the low delay, considering the varying output rate of the video encoder.
 This is self-adjusting by inherent design because the larger frames hit the L4S enabled queue more and thus causes more marking.
 The average bitrate would increase if the frame size variations are smaller.